It’s been a busy, productive month on the road visiting the Wellville communities, collaborating with partners, and gathering additional support.

 A few days later, and a few states away, the Greater Wellville community of Lancaster, PA hosted its 2015 Health Summit, aptly titled The Way to Wellville.
 With several hundred leaders representing local employers, health care providers and community agencies, the summit focused on building the business case for a healthy community.
 Pay for success and other new payment models discussed could provide new sources of sustainable capital for the continued success of the LiveWELL Lancaster County Coalition, which has been around since 1990.

-Next up on the tour?
+Next up on the tour

-- Lake County, CA, June 11-12: The Wellville Five communities will gather for a two-day strategy lab facilitated by ReThink Health, our partner forbusiness planning support thanks to generous funding from RWJF.
+- Lake County, CA, June 11-12: The Wellville Five communities will gather for a two-day strategy lab facilitated by ReThink Health, our partner for business planning support thanks to generous funding from RWJF.
 Teams from each community will test and refine their plans using the ReThink Health Dynamics Model, along with other tools, coaching and peer-sharing opportunities.
 We’ll also explore sustainable financing strategies to scale high-impact initiatives for better health and economic returns.

 - Greater Muskegon, MI, July 17-19: Local leaders, developers, students, investors and advisors will gather for the Muskegon Might Build-a-thon.
 Three teams of professionals will develop and present their best ideas to revitalize downtown Muskegon Heights, a community of 12,000 with a vibrant history that has been affected negatively during the economic downturn.

-See postcards from our recent travels here, and stay tuned for more details.
+Stay tuned for more details.
 Then drop us a postcard about your community efforts, wellbeing strategies, business ideas, and funding/investment interests…and let’s create new Wellvilles together!